BaunCMS/Baun/content/index.md

 ## Credits

-Baun was created by [Gilbert Pellegrom](http://gilbert.pellegrom.me) from [Dev7studios](http://dev7studios.com).
+Baun was originally created by Gilbert Pellegrom and is currently maintained by [Mark Southard](http://marksouthard.co).
 Released under the MIT license.